Arrowt04/Canvas.exe/README.md

 * **Real-time Bytebeat:** Generates retro 8-bit saw sounds directly from mathematical data (`t & t >> 8`).

 ## (CLOSED)
-I lost the code while updating it and now canvas.exe is crashing so canvas.exe wil be remmade from zero I removed Canvas.apk when i'm done making ill add it back.
+I lost the code while updating it and now canvas.exe is crashing so canvas.exe wil be remade from zero I removed Canvas.apk when i'm done making ill add it back.